fluffy/blinky/README.md

 * GPS board with GPS, OCXO
 * LTC sync out, LTC sync in
-* Does not ahve audio or led display grid
+* Does not have audio or led display grid
-* 10 Mhz sine wave output 1V p2p into 50 ohm, 3 channels
+* 10 MHz sine wave output 1V p2p into 50 ohm, 3 channels
 * Sync to GPS PPS
 * Show current PPS offset from GPS PPS
 * Compare PPS accuracy to GPS over 24 hours